Hofstra in NYC

 FA 198, sec.
 1: The Art Scene in NYC

 This course is an examination of the rapidly expanding art scene in its varied manifestations in Manhattan’s Chelsea district and Lower East Side neighborhood, and the Brooklyn neighborhoods of Williamsburg, Greenpoint and Bushwick.
-It will provide students with a direct impression of the New York art-world at a moment that embraces the energy of younger artists and newer galleries.
-Students will witness the cross-fertilization of ideas and influence in curated group exhibitions in galleries and museums, and they will have the opportunity to discuss issues with contemporary artists in their studios.
+Students witness the cross-fertilization of ideas and influence in curated group exhibitions at galleries and museums, and have the opportunity to discuss issues with contemporary artists in their studios.

 HIST 177A, sec.
 1: Teddy Roosevelt’s NYC

-The focus of this class will be on the personal and the professional connections of Theodore Roosevelt to the City of New York during the period between 1858, the year of his birth and 1897, the year he left the New York City Police Department to take up his new job in Washington as Assistant Secretary of the Navy.
-The class will visit such venues as the Theodore Roosevelt Birthplace, the American Museum of Natural History, the Metropolitan Museum of Art, the New York City Police Museum, and the New York Historical Society.
+The class focuses on Roosevelt’s connections to NYC from 1858 (the year of his birth) to 1897, the year he left the New York City Police Department to pursue a job in Washington, D.C., as assistant secretary of the Navy.
+Students visit venues such as the Theodore Roosevelt Birthplace National Historic Site, American Museum of Natural History, The Metropolitan Museum of Art, The New York City Police Museum, and the New-York Historical Society.

 LING 181, sec.
 2: Decoding NYC: Language and Neighborhoods

-To an outsider—and sometimes even to an insider—NYC can be hard to understand.
-In this course students will attempt to decode NYC’s organization of space, the layout of buildings, street grids, fashion, and neighborhoods.
-This course will explore this case of particular ‘deep’ culture codes in the culture and urban life styles of New York City.
-Students will learn to “read” the city as a system of signs, as a language all its own.
-The course will serve as an introduction to the theory and applied application of syntax, semantics, and pragmatics in language study.
-The class will make regular visits to museums and take neighborhood tours in New York, using as a point of departure the thesis that human space in general is a product of symbolic practices.
+To an outsider – and sometimes even to an insider – NYC can be hard to understand.
+In this course students attempt to decode NYC’s organization of space, the layout of buildings, street grids, fashion, and neighborhoods.
+Students learn to “read” the city as a system of signs, as a language all its own.